Yolanda Kakabadse Navarro

 President Kakabadse was born in Ecuador and studied Educational Psychology in the Catholic University of Quito.

-Ms Kakabadse’s first term of office expires in 2013.
+Ms Kakabadse’s second term of office expires in 2017.